darrell-d/quotable/README.md

 ## Getting started

  - Install [docker](https://www.docker.com/)
- - Navigate to root folder
+ - Navigate to root folder via your favorite terminal
  - Run `docker-compose up --build`

 That's it.
 The main page will show a new quote everyday.
+Access it at 127.0.0.1.

  ## Paths